Delaware Coastal Cleanup,

-Sponsored by the Delaware Department of Natural Resources and Environmental Control, the cleanup spans the First State’s 97-mile eastern coastline and includes river and ocean shorelines as well as wetland and watershed areas.
-This year, more than 40 sites in New Castle, Kent, and Sussex counties are targeted.
+Delaware's annual Coastal Cleanup is scheduled for 9 a.m. to noon Saturday, Sept.
+17, 2016.
+Sponsored by the Delaware Department of Natural Resources and Environmental Control, the cleanup spans the First State’s 97-mile eastern coastline and 47 sites, including river and ocean shorelines as well as wetland and watershed areas.
+Rain date for this year's Delaware Coastal Cleanup will be the following Saturday, Sept.
+24.

 Beautifying the Bayshore